Annual Distinguished Lecture

 Teaching rounds with invited physicians or healthcare workers are held in association with grand rounds once or twice a month.
 A case is presented by a resident (PGY 1, 2 or 3) and the invited speaker discusses the case in a teaching format.
 Presence at the bedside is encouraged.
 These bedside teaching sessions are 45 minutes in duration.

-Medicon (or Medical Conferences) is a new pattern of training to meet educational requirements for residents.
-Replacing the old tradition of meeting every day at noon, Medicon is a weekly afternoon series of lectures including current medical practice presentations by local and regional health care professionals, Medical Journal article and literature review, Board-type review practice, and resident driven practice training.
+Noon conferences are the time proven tradition of meeting at noon for lectures during residency training.
+At UAB-Montgomery, these conferences take place three times a week.
+Lectures include current medical practice presentations by local and regional health care professionals, Medical Journal article and literature review, Board-type review practice, and resident driven practice training.

 Morning report is held for 45 minutes at 7:45 a.m., 3 days a week for all residents who are in the GMS service, and also for some residents on consultation services or electives.
 One resident (PGY 1, 2 or 3) is assigned to present a case for discussion.
 The purpose of the discussion is differential diagnosis, management, and to impart medical knowledge.
 A medicine attending or the chief resident leads the discussion.
 At the end of the case, the resident shares what she/he learned from the case.
 Residents are encouraged to show pertinent medical images such as pictures of physical exam findings, or radiologic studies.